Information for students

 Study path and certificate

-Did you know that logging with your bank identifiers in the Oma opintopolku (My Studyinfo) on the opintopolku.fi (StudyInfo) you can browse your studies?
-As far as younger people are concerned, all their official education can be seen there, whereas not all older degrees are (yet) available there.
-Due to the legislative amendment, data on adult education center’s study-credit courses will also be transferred to the Koski database.
-The consent you gave at the beginning of the course makes it possible to transfer the data also to StudyInfo, but you can also forbid the data transfer.
+Did you know that by logging with your bank ID on Oma opintopolku (My Studyinfo) on opintopolku.fi (StudyInfo) site you can browse your studies?
+All younger people have their official education filed in, but all older degrees are not (yet) available there.
+The info on a study credit course finalized in adult education centre will also be transferred to this Koski database.
+The consent you give at the beginning of the course makes it possible to transfer the data to StudyInfo, but you can also forbid the data transfer.

-The adult education center will give you a certificate that you can use, for example, if you have to prove your knowhow to an employer, for instance.
-The certificate can also be used to show your knowhow in other studies, but it is always the receiving educational institution's decision whether it will recognize your course, for example, as part of a more extensive degree or not.
+The adult education centre will give you a certificate that you can use, for example, if you have to prove your knowhow to an employer.
+The certificate can also be used to show your knowhow in other educational institutions, but it is always the institution's decision whether it will recognize your course, for example, as part of a more extensive degree or not.

 FAQ